 As with other court proceedings, much of the record during probate becomes public.
 This is a major downside to probate and one reason why many people choose to use non-probate assets.
 These can include things like a trust.

-In either case, our Pensacola, FL probate attorneys can advise you on how best to protect your privacy during this process.
+In either case, our Pensacola, Florida probate attorneys can advise you on how best to protect your privacy during this process.

 Resolve Beneficiary Disputes or Will Challenges